sotosoc/bible_ventilated/README.md

 ## Net Net

-The documents are a midpoint between a word document and a powerpoint presentation.
+The creates documents that are a midpoint between a word document and a powerpoint presentation.

-It has been created to be imported into an app like Notability on a tablet computer to read, think, pray, and take notes, though sections can of course be printed on paper.
+I import the resulting PDFs into Notability on my iPad to read, think, pray, and take notes.

-- No chapter numbers or verse numbers (though retained in the source files)
+## Interacting with Feedback from my Mother

+My mother says she would never use these files because she cannot read the Bible without chapter and verse numbers.
+For her, to not have the chapter and verse numbers is a distraction.
+I acknowledge that this is a genuine difference between us.

 I have long wondered what affect adding chapters and verses to the Bible has on me as a reader.
-These were only added a couple hundred years ago.
+These chapter and verse numbers were added a couple hundred years ago.
-Why are we certain that having them is wise?
+I can see their advantage in a sermon to reference a text.
+However, all technologies have pros and cons.
+What are the cons of having chapter and verse numbers in every printed version of the Bible?

 This means I am creating this to ***read*** and to ***understand*** the Scriptures, not
 ***reference*** it to ***impress*** others or to ***argue*** with them.